Minnesota Division of the United States Fencing Association

 Section 2.
 An Annual Division meeting shall be held each spring, at which time the Divisional Officers for the ensuing year shall be elected.

 Section 3.
-Written notice of the Annual Division Meeting shall be mailed to each member of the Division at least fifteen days prior to the date of the meeting.
+Written notice of the Annual Division Meeting shall be communicated to each member of the Division at least fifteen days prior to the date of the meeting.

 Chapter V – Officers and Duties of Officers

 Section 1.
-The officers of the Division shall be a President, a Vice-President, a Secretary, a Treasurer and a Historian, elected for a term of one year.
+The officers of the Division shall be a President, a Vice-President, a Secretary, a Treasurer and a Public Relations Director, elected for a term of one year.

 Section 2.
 The President shall read and understand the bylaws, pledge to uphold them and be the chief executive officer of the Division; and shall preside at all meetings, and appoint, by agreement with the Executive Committee, all committees and committee presidents of the Division.
 The President shall have the right to vote only in the case of a tie, except in the election of officers.
 The President shall present an annual written report on the activities of the Division at the Annual Division Meeting, and shall be ex-officio member of the Division Committee.